paritytech/polkadot-sdk/src/api/sudo_sessionKeys_unstable_generate.md

 ## Possible errors

-- `{"error":"..."}` is returned if the runtime doesn't support the given API.
+- `{ "success": false, "error": ... }` is returned if the runtime doesn't support the given API.
-- `{"error":"..."}` is returned if a problem happens during the call, such as a Wasm trap.
+- `{ "success": false, "error": ... }` is returned if a problem happens during the call, such as a Wasm trap.
-- `{"error":"..."}` is returned if the runtime attempts to modify the storage of the block.
+- `{ "success": false, "error": ... }` is returned if the runtime attempts to modify the storage of the block.

 ## About the behavior of `SessionKeys_generate_session_keys`